hchenfred/thesis-project/README.md

 # Project Name

-> Pithy project description
+> An iOS app which allows user to create events and invite friends to events

 ## Team

-  - teamMember
-  - teamMember
+  - Huan Chen
-  - teamMember
+  - Stephen Makowski
-  - teamMember
+  - Tayo Jolaosho

 ## Table of Contents